-Mahnu V. Davar

-Arnold & Porter

-1 General - Medicinal Products

-1.1 What laws and codes of practice govern the advertising of medicinal products in your jurisdiction?

-Prescription Drugs

 In the U.S., prescription drug advertising is primarily governed by the Federal Food, Drug, and Cosmetic Act (FDCA) and U.S. Food and Drug Administration (FDA) regulations and guidance.
 In certain circumstances, the U.S. Federal Trade Commission (FTC), as well as individual states, retain jurisdiction over aspects of prescription drug advertising as well (e.g., guarantees, pricing claims, limited-time offers, etc.).

 The FDCA sets out broad requirements for prescription drug promotion and authorises the FDA to promulgate related regulations.
-See e.g. 21 U.S.C. $\S352(n)$.
+See, e.g., 21 U.S.C. §352(n).
 The FDA regulations expand on these requirements in the FDCA, adding details to the statutory framework.
 See 21 C.F.R. §202.1.
 The FDA has also developed various non-binding draft and final guidance documents relating to a variety of issues in prescription drug advertising, ranging from direct-to-consumer broadcast advertisements to appropriate risk communication in advertising and social media.
 The FDA has significant discretion in enforcing the FDCA and its implementing regulations to protect the public health of patients prescribed prescription drug products, although the breadth of the FDA's authority with respect to truthful and non-misleading claims that are inconsistent with approved labelling has been called into question by recent First Amendment case law.

 Non-Prescription Drugs

 Most non-prescription or "over-the-counter" (OTC) drugs in the U.S. are sold under the terms of regulatory monographs sanctioning a range of specific ingredients, claims and directions for use permitted in such products, without requiring FDA approval.
+Some are switched from prescription to OTC status, and, more rarely, directly approved for sale OTC.
 While the FDA regulates the labelling of non-prescription drugs, it does not regulate the advertising; that responsibility largely rests with the FTC, with the exception of certain OTC drugs approved under new drug applications.
 The FTC has broad authority to address the deceptive or unfair advertising of such OTC drug products.
 Under 15 U.S.C. §§52-57, the dissemination of false or deceptive advertisements likely to induce the purchase of food, drugs, devices, or cosmetics is unlawful and subject to enforcement by the FTC.

 1.2 How is "advertising" defined?